sen2vm/sen2vm-core/README.md

 ![GIPP list in L1B Datastrip metadata](/assets/images/README_GIPPListInL1BDatastripMetadata.png "GIPP list in L1B Datastrip metadata.")

 > [!CAUTION]
-> GIPP are however not directly available in the L1B product, then shall then be downloaded beforehand by the user.
+> GIPP are however not directly available in L1B products, then they shall be downloaded beforehand by the user.
 All versions are available at <mark>**XXX**</mark>.

 The GIPP required are the following ones:
 * **GIP_VIEDIR**: contains Viewing Direction required by Rugged to create viewing model from TAN_PSI_X/Y_LIST tags, one GIP_VIEDIR file **per band**, each file containing information per **detector!** (in _[DATA/VIEWING_DIRECTIONS_LIST/VIEWING_DIRECTIONS/TAN_PSI_X_LIST]_ and _[DATA/VIEWING_DIRECTIONS_LIST/VIEWING_DIRECTIONS/TAN_PSI_Y_LIST]_)